corda/corda/docs/source/serialization.rst

 For example, if you use a Guava implementation of a collection, it will deserialize as the primitive collection type.

 The declared types of properties should only use these types, and not any concrete implementation types (e.g.
 Guava implementations).
-Collections must be used in their generic form, the generic type parameters will be included in the schema, and the element's type will be checked against the generic parameters when deserialized.
+Collections must specify their generic type, the generic type parameters will be included in the schema, and the element's type will be checked against the generic parameters when deserialized.

 ::